 Big Data is creating great opportunities in the enterprise, but it can also create challenging integration issues.
 The world created 170 zettabytes in 2015 according to IDC.
-Although, this shouldn’t come as a surprise to us since we create about 2.5 quintillion bytes of data a day.
+This shouldn’t come as a surprise since we create about 2.5 quintillion bytes of data a day, can you imagine how much data is out there today?

 In response to the overwhelming variety of data that enterprises encounter, many NoSQL databases were created, the most popular of which is Hadoop.
 The collection of open-source projects centered around distributed data processing can analyze large sets of unstructured data.
 Hadoop has given new competitive advantages to companies, allowing them to store data and analyze it later.